cncf/gitdm.archive/README.md

 # Removing affiliations

-If You **do not want** to have Your email listed here please read [how to remove your email](https://github.com/cncf/gitdm/blob/master/FORBIDDEN_DATA.md).
+If You **do not want** to have your email listed here please read [how to remove your email](https://github.com/cncf/gitdm/blob/master/FORBIDDEN_DATA.md).

 # Testing changes